Khoalabear0424/Friend-Finder/README.md

 5. In browser, go to `localhost:3000/` and begin using app.

-## Feel Free to message me with any questions!
+## Feel Free to message me with any question!